Véra Nabokov: Marriage to Nabokov

 In Berlin, Yevsey Slonim co-founded a publishing firm, Orbis, and Véra worked in the office.
 Vladimir Nabokov, who was considering translating Dostoevsky into English, met Véra's father at the office and they played chess.
 Véra admired Vladimir's poetry, which was well known through émigré publications, and went to his readings.

 The details of the first meeting between Véra and Vladimir are uncertain; he maintained it was at a charity ball on 8 (or 9) May 1923, but she denied this story.
 Sometime after that date, the two had a long conversation overlooking a canal, at which Véra wore a mask and recited Vladimir's poetry.
 At the time, he was using the pen name "Vladimir Sirin" (Владимир Сирин).

 Although it was then unusual for a Russian aristocrat to marry into a Jewish family, Nabokov had no issue with it.
 His father, Vladimir Dmitrievich Nabokov, was a prominent opponent of anti-semitism in Tsarist Russia and wrote articles deploring the Kishinev pogrom.
 Vladimir Dmitrievich was killed in 1922 in Berlin, during an assassination attempt on the life of politician Pavel Milyukov.

 Vera and Vladimir were married on 15 April 1925.
-She ended her own budding career as a writer to support her husband as critic, reader, and typist, and sustained the family through her work as secretary and translator.
+She ended her own budding career as a writer to support her husband as a critic, reader, and typist, and sustained the family through her work as a secretary and translator.
 Their son, Dmitri, was born 10 May 1934.

 After moving to the United States in 1940, she learned to drive and chauffeured her husband on many field trips, notably in the Pacific Northwest, to hunt butterflies.
 To protect him she carried a handgun.
 Nabokov relied on her in his work and "would have been nowhere without her."
 During his lectures, she would sit at stage right while he spoke from a lectern at stage left.
 She was his inspiration, editor, and first reader; all his works are dedicated to her.
 Lolita was saved by her from the flames more than once.
-However, personal letters pertaining to her and her marriage were destroyed.